Current Group Members

 I worked on infrared photodissociation spectroscopy of cluster ions during my undergraduate.
 Here, bidding farewell to the gas phase and entering the regime of solid state, I resume my connection with optical experiments and clusters by exploring the electron-phonon coupling in superatomic materials.
 You can constantly find my practicing the piano in the lounge after work

-Pursuing B.S. in Physical Chemistry at University of Utah
+B.S. in Chemistry with minor in Physics from University of Utah

 Past Group Members